tkrn/vmug-wireless-checkin/docs/README.txt

 	- Post any questions, comments, bug reports to the blog article below.

 5. Change Log
+	- Release 1.02 (10/17/2014)
+		1. Changed registration mode to print towards end of index.php as well.
+		   Left out in verion 1.01

 	- Release 1.01 (10/15/2014)
 		1. Hash for the pdf file name in the tmp directory.
 		2. Placed pdf label creation and print towards end of index.php for end user performance